agude/agude.github.io/_posts/2021-04-26-where_to_host_public_datasets.md

 fact that you need an account to download the dataset.
 Zenodo perfectly complements Kaggle's weakness as its backed by CERN, an organization that takes data hosting seriously, and makes it very easy to download the dataset.

----

-[^usage]: As of this post, my dataset has been viewed 161 times on Zenodo and
-    downloaded just 47 times.
-It has been viewed 47,800 times on Kaggle and downloaded 3017 times.
-In addition, there have been 24 Kaggle notebooks posted that make use of the data.